 - Sunday (x 4/yr) 4pm, Holy Communion & Sermon

-Evening Prayer adds a bit more, reciting the Creed plus other liturgical responses.
-Evening Prayer is our principal connection to the English Church, and the daily order for Evening Prayer may be read in the first half of our Prayer Book (p.
+Evening Prayer adds a bit more, reciting the Apostles’ Creed plus other liturgical responses.
+Evening Prayer is our principal connection to the English Church, and the daily order for Evening Prayer may be read in the first part of the Prayer Book (p.
 29-36).
-Our use of Evening Prayer on the Lord’s Day helps those without a second duty (an afternoon service) to better keep the Christian Sabbath.
+Our use of Evening Prayer on the Lord’s Day helps those without a second duty (an afternoon service) better keep the Christian Sabbath.

-Congregations with minimal ceremony– though earnest about heartfelt conversion and pursuit of holy life– are sometimes called “methodistic”.
-A visible mark in being “methodistic” is the Class Meeting.
-Classes are for Christians who have a form yet want the power of Godliness.
-To that end, we pledge to meet in small companies to pray, exhort, and watch one another in love, tending our salvation with a shared Rule.
-This was the basic scheme of the Anglican Reverend John Wesley, who said, “The Gospel of Christ knows of no religion, but social; no holiness but social holiness.”
+A visible marker of that discipline was the Class Meeting.
+Classes were for Christians who had a form yet wanted the power of Godliness.
+To that end, Christians awakened to the danger of sin pledged to meet in small companies to pray, exhort, and watch one another in love, tending their mutual salvation by a Rule.
+This was the basic scheme of the Anglican Reverend Mr. John Wesley, who said, “The Gospel of Christ knows of no religion, but social; no holiness but social holiness.”

-Methodistic influence upon the American Prayer Book was partly evidenced by Protestant Episcopalians adopting in 1789 “Forms of Prayer to be used in Families” (p.
+Methodistic influence among Anglicans was materially evidenced in 1789 when American Episcopalians added to their Prayer Book a “Form of Prayer to be used in Families” (p.
 587-600).
-Anglicans, like Wesley, were serious about domestic piety.
-If combined with a general rule, family prayer can be like a class meeting.
+Anglicans, like Wesley, were serious about keeping domestic piety as a regular ordinance.
+Not surprisingly many classes emerged from the private worship of families.
+When combined with a general Rule, family prayer became a kind of class meeting.

 Our purpose is to use both public and private rites, like Evening Prayer and Class Meetings, to grow in the knowledge and love of God.
 Please join us at our family Altar as we seek the plentiful blessings of loving Jehovah.